wndhydrnt/saturn-bot/docs/reference/commands/plugin.md

-  onPrClosed  Test the onPrClosed function of a plugin onPrCreated Test the onPrCreated function of a plugin onPrMerged  Test the onPrMerged function of a plugin
+  onPrClosed  Test the onPrClosed function of a plugin onPrCreated Test the onPrCreated function of a plugin onPrMerged  Test the onPrMerged function of a plugin shutdown    Test the shutdown function of a plugin

 Flags:
       --address string          Address of the plugin to connect to.